Andretti Global: Extreme E

 In April 2020, Extreme E announced that Andretti Autosport became the sixth team to join the series.
 Andretti Autosport would partner with United Autosport and the team entered the inaugural season as Andretti United Extreme E with Catie Munnings and Timmy Hansen signed as drivers for the team.
 The team won its first race in the Arctic X-Prix and finished the first season in fourth place.

 In December 2021, the team announced a title sponsorship deal with American software company Genesys and entered the 2022 season as Genesys Andretti United Extreme E. The team also announced that they have retained Munnings and Hansen.
 The team finished the second season in fifth place.

 In February 2023, the team announced a title sponsorship deal with Saudi Arabia automotive company Altawkilat and will enter the 2023 season as Andretti Altawkilat Extreme E. Despite being dropped from the new identity, United Autosport will continue to hold an equity stake in the team.
 The team retained Munnings and Hansen for the third season in a row, with the pair signing a multiyear extension deal with the team in November 2022.
+The team finished the season in seventh place.

+The team entered the 2024 season with Munnings and Hansen.
+On 6 September, a week before the scheduled Island X-Prix, Extreme E announced the cancellation of the remaining rounds in Sardinia and Phoenix.